Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 The hidden gate remains.

+This is one way apparently orderly governance can create queues, dependencies, and bottlenecks rather than effective coordination.
+See [Don’t Confuse Order with Bottlenecks](/governance/confusing-order-with-bottlenecks/).

 ## Advice Is Not Approval

 One source of confusion is that organizations blur different forms of involvement.

 There is an important difference between:

-- advising
+- Advising
-- consulting
+- Consulting
-- recommending
+- Recommending
-- approving
+- Approving
-- deciding
+- Deciding
-- accepting risk
+- Accepting risk
-- being accountable
+- Being accountable

-An architect may recommend a solution without owning the final decision.
+An architect may recommend a solution without holding final decision authority.

 A security specialist may identify a risk without being authorized to accept it.